Newark Colts: History

 The 1899 Newark Colts continued play as the Atlantic League was elevated to a Class A level league.
-Newark ended the 1899 season with a record of 42–54, placing 6th in the final standings, as Jim Field and Abner Powell managed the Colts during the season.
-Newark finished 25.0 games behind the 1st place Richmond Blue Birds in the final Atlantic League standings.
+Newark ended the 1899 season with a record of 42–54, placing sixth in the final standings, as Jim Field and Abner Powell managed the Colts during the season.
+Newark finished 25.0 games behind the first place Richmond Blue Birds in the final Atlantic League standings.

 In their final season of play, the 1900 Newark Colts disbanded during the season.
 On June 2, 1900, the Newark Colts franchise folded with a record of 8–12.
-John Irwin served as manager.
+John Irwin served as manager in the partial season.
 The Jersey City team folded from the Atlantic League on the same day.
 On June 14, 1900, the Atlantic League folded.
 John Thornton of Newark led the Atlantic League in hitting during the brief season, batting .379.

 After the Newark Colts folded, Newark, New Jersey was without a minor league team in 1901.
 The 1902 Newark Sailors began play as members of the Eastern League.

 When the Atlantic League resumed play in 1914, the Newark Cubans were a member.

 The ballpark

-The name of the Newark Colts' home ballpark is unknown.
+The name of the Newark Colts' home ballpark was Hamburg Place, owned by local politician and businessman George Wiedenmayer.
+The site also hosted football and soccer.
+The ballpark site was adjacent to the Wiedenmayer & Sons Brewery owned by Wiedenmayer, with railroad and trolly access and the Passaic River nearby.
+A new ballpark on the site, dubbed Wiedenmayer’s Park, was built for the Newark Sailors team in 1902 with support from George Wiedenmayer.
+The brewing plant was located at 588 Market Street.
+In 1907, the site became a public park known as Riverbank Park and the park is still in use today as a public park with amenities.
+Riverbank Park is listed on the National Register of Historic Places.